ivochula/Data_Science_Portfolio/README.md

 Electronic Technician 2004
 Technical Sales 2014

 I came across with Data Science through a friend which was studying a one year Data Science course in Dublin during the same time i was studying industrial automation.
 After i've finished my degree i've became curious about knowing this Data Science stuff that everyone was talking about and i started slowly reading and studying the basics of Big Data and Data Science.
-And what started as an hobbie soon became a daily habbit trying to learn a little bit everyday.
+And what started as an hobby soon became a daily habbit trying to learn a little bit everyday.

 Learning 1% per day it will be 30% a month and 365% a year.